The Tour of Heroes is evolving and we anticipate adding more components in the near future.

 heroes property to the list of heroes returned by the service.
 That's all there is to it!

 Our app should still be running, still showing a list of heroes, and still responding to a name selection with a detail view.

 Check out the "Take it slow" appendix to see what the app might be like with a poor connection.

 Review the App Structure

-Let’s verify that we have the following structure after all of our good refactoring in this chapter:
+Let’s verify that we have the following structure after all of our good refactoring in this page:

-Here are the code files we discussed in this chapter.
+Here are the code files we discussed in this page.